nbittich/swarm/sync-consumer/README.md

 **Important Note**:

-To keep things simple, this service doesn't store any state; you only have the logs.
-This will probably change in the future.
 If you use features like `START_FROM_DELTA_TIMESTAMP` or `ENABLE_INITIAL_SYNC`, ensure you remove them once the consumer finishes and restart the service.